Ford C series: 1963–1990

-In 1968, federal regulations required all automotive manufacturers to add side marker reflectors or lights, which Ford was able to add to the new cowl insignia used on the F-Series since 1967.
+In 1968, federal regulations required all automotive manufacturers to add side-marker reflectors or lights, which Ford was able to add to the new cowl insignia used on the F Series since 1967.
 That same year, Ford decided to add this insignia on the doors of the C series, as well.
-Unlike the Ford F-Series, which removed them for 1973, the C series would retain them until the end of production in 1990.
+Unlike the Ford F Series, which removed them for 1973, the C series retained them until the end of production in 1990.
 After 1972, the Canadian Mercury version of the C series was discontinued, becoming the last Mercury truck until the 1993 Mercury Villager.

 The year 1974 was the last for the cog-and-lightning bolt crest that graced the front of the C series trucks from the beginning, and other Ford trucks since the 1950s.
 In the 1980s, Ford began adding its blue oval logo to all models; it was added to the C series in 1984.

 In 1981, the Ford Cargo was introduced by Ford of Britain as its largest truck line.
 For 1986, Ford began sales of the Cargo in North America, sourcing production from Ford Brasil.
 While the Cargo was largely intended to replace the C series, the popularity of the C series in niche applications led to both model lines marketed concurrently through the end of the 1980s.

 After 33 model years with only minor changes, the final C series trucks were built in 1990.
 In 1997, production of the Ford Cargo in the US came to an end, as Ford sold the rights to the model line (alongside that of the Ford Louisville/Aeromax) to Freightliner.